gualtar/gualtar.github.io/_posts/2019-11-02-Marrakech.md

 author: Xinlian
 ---

+Atlas is the name of the room we stayed a night at the Riad of Rubis in Marrakesh.

-We selected Casablanca to go for William's Halloween break because Morocco was the closet destination out of the Schengen Visa area.
+We came to  Casablanca for William's Halloween break because Morocco was the closet destination out of the Schengen Visa area.
 We hoped a new visa stamp will reset William's 90 days clock for visa-less stay in Portugal.
 We had never heard of Marrakesh until our Fulbrighter friend Dr. Biswas reminded us of it.
 Having completed our Morocco trip, we realized how lucky we were.
 Had we not gone to Marrakesh, it would be like not having been to Morocco at all.

 ## The morning